 The trial court judge said it was a simple case.
 Iowa Code § 614.1(9) provides that a medical malpractice claim must be brought “within two years after the date on which the claimant knew, or through the use of reasonable diligence should have known, or received notice in writing of the existence of, the injury or death for which damages are sought in the action, whichever of the dates occurs first…” Because she was concerned a mistake was made, the trial judge found the statute of limitations had passed.

 The Iowa Supreme Court held that the plaintiff could not have known and would not have known of her cancer or that her breast cancer was misdiagnosed until she was actually diagnosed with cancer.

 This makes sense, right?
 A lump in the breast alone does not put the patient on notice that she has breast cancer when a doctor is telling her she is fine.
 In this case, the medical records are clear that the belief is the lump is benign and is not a cause of concern.
 So the court’s reasoning is that this woman was not on notice of the need to bring a claim until the day she was diagnosed with cancer.
-While the misdiagnosis might have occurred earlier, the statute of limitation in Iowa and most states requires that the plaintiff know or have reason to know of the tort.
+While the misdiagnosis might have occurred earlier, the statute of limitations in Iowa and most states requires that the plaintiff know or have reason to know of the tort.
 You don’t know you have been misdiagnosed until you are given a diagnosis.

 Congratulations to Plaintiff’s medical malpractice lawyers Robert Gallagher and David Millage in Davenport, Iowa, who stayed with this case through adverse rulings both at trial and before the Iowa Court of Appeals.